chrnnk/linux/home-assistant/rsync-backups-to-nfs-server.md

 If this works, continue on to the next section.

 If this doesn't work, troubleshoot until it does.
 Start by pinging your NFS server from the Home Assistant Terminal.
-## Testing rsync with SSH certificates
+## Setting up rsync with SSH certificates
 ### Generate SSH key-pair on Home Assistant
 The first step to configuring ssh key based authentication is to generate a key-pair on the host from which you will be initiating the connection.
 The host in this case is the Home Assistant server.